AndySalzano/My-Virtual-Library/README.md

 # Steps to use the application
 ## STEP 1: Create the project
 1st.
-Clone the project from the GitHub repository into your local system, using this command in the console (from the root directory): git clone https://github.com/AndySalzano/My-Virtual-Library.git
+Clone the project from the GitHub repository using this command in the console: **git clone https://github.com/AndySalzano/My-Virtual-Library.git**.

 2nd.
 Create a new project in Google Firebase with the desired name.